 The second wave of COVID-19 in India has taken us by a storm and the country is struggling in its grasp.
 Many of you had postponed your 2020 weddings to this year, some of you might have planned summer weddings in 2021 after you saw a relief in lockdown in India in the latter half of 2020.
-We know that selecting the wedding date is one of the first things that is prioritised in the wedding planning list and everything else is just a part of the process that falls in place eventually.
-Given the current emergency situation, there has to be an alternative and we should be flexible to adopt the changes.
+We know that selecting the wedding date is one of the first things that is prioritised in the wedding planning list but given the current emergency situation, there has to be an alternative and we should be flexible to adopt the changes.

 Even though India is taking the necessary measures to contain the devastating disease countrywide with social distancing and other government initiatives, taking note of the unfathomed circumstances that lie ahead of us with the Covid-19 pandemic, it is always a smart choice to keep the alternative Plan-B ready.